R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

     if(length(grep("@ ", full_table,ignore.case = TRUE)) == 0){

       no_head_files[[i]] <- paste("This file", temp[i],
-                                 "has no header info needs to be reprocesed.", sep = " ")
+                                 "has no header info needs to be reprocessed.", sep = " ")

       warning(paste("This file", temp[i],
-                    "has no header info, needs to be reprocesed.", sep = " "))
+                    "has no header info, needs to be reprocessed.", sep = " "))

       next()